codacy/docs/docs/repositories/repository-dashboard.md

 The following sections provide a detailed overview of each dashboard area.

-## 1. Repository certification and quality evolution chart {: id="repository-certification-and-quality-evolution-chart"}
+## 1. Repository certification and quality evolution chart {: id="quality-evolution-chart"}

 Here you can see the grade of the repository and the evolution of the code quality.
 On the chart you can select to see results for the last 7 or 31 days.
 Use the tabs to see the evolution for each metric: Issues, Complex files, Duplicated code, and Coverage.